folukefalana/PowerBI-Project-1/README.md

 # PowerBI-Project-1
 ---
-### project Overview
+### Project Overview

-"Adventureworks Visualized Data" is an immersive Power BI project that transforms the vast and complex dataset from the AdventureWorks sample database into insightful visualizations.
-The project aims to provide a comprehensive view of the company's operations, focusing on key areas such as sales, product performance, and customer behavior.
+[https://moderncomms678066-my.sharepoint.com/:u:/g/personal/foluke_moderncomms678066_onmicrosoft_com/ESNLKcwU0nlFmQkN1QewS3EBP4dfYLPUoS32btm0jyfuLg?e=ER7XvF]("AdventureWorks Visualized Data") is a Power BI project designed to turn the complex AdventureWorks sample database into clear, interactive visualizations.
+This project offers an in-depth look at the company's operations, with a focus on important areas like sales trends, product performance, and customer behavior.
+It provides a practical and engaging way to explore and understand the data.

 ---
-## Key Features:
+### Key Features:

 1. Sales Performance Dashboard: Dive into dynamic visualizations showcasing sales trends over time, regional variations, and product-wise revenue.
 Gain actionable insights into the factors influencing sales growth and identify opportunities for optimization.